 - Encourage your family to drink lots of pure, filtered water to help flush your body of the residuals from the haze.
 Keeping your body hydrated also supports your immune system, and a strong immune system is paramount to optimal health.

-- Wet-cleaning your home (mopping) can help remove settled dust particles unlike dry-dusting or vacuuming.
+- Wet-clean your home (mopping) to help remove settled dust particles.

 - Use air-conditioners to improve air circulation.
 If the air-conditioner draws in unfiltered air from outside (e.g. window units), close the outdoor air intake opening.

 Because of the health risks posed by PM2.5 in the haze, the NEA recommends air purifiers with High Efficiency Particulate Air (HEPA) filters (like the Blue Air purifier) which remove fine particles more effectively.
 It’s recommended to buy air purifiers with a cleaning capacity (“floor area and flow rate”) that matches the size of the room being cleaned.
 Some air purifiers are labelled with a clean air delivery rate (CADR), which has three CADR numbers – one each for smoke, dust and pollen.
 The smoke CADR is the most appropriate for haze pollutants.

-Surgical masks and paper masks do not provide adequate protection.
+Surgical masks and paper masks do not provide adequate protection from haze.
 Respiratory masks like the ‘N95’ (available at most pharmacies or medical clinics) filter the air before the person wearing the respirator inhales it.
 N95 masks need to be properly fitted and correctly worn to be of any use.